Gate-controlled Magnetotransport and Electrostatic Modulation of Magnetism in 2D magnetic semiconductor CrPS$_4$: Results and Discussion

 \CPS\ crystallizes into a monoclinic structure formed by the vdW stacking of distorted CrS$_6$ octahedra and PS$_4$ tetrahedra as shown in Figure~\figref{fig:1}{a}~\cite{louisy_physical_1978,pei_spin_2016,zhuang_density_2016,peng_magnetic_2020,gu_photoluminescent_2020,deng_two-dimensional_2021,calder_magnetic_2020}.
 It is an air-stable, weakly anisotropic layered antiferromagnet with an easy axis perpendicular to the layers~\cite{peng_magnetic_2020,budko_magnetic_2021,son_air-stable_2021}.
 The \neel\ temperature --\Tn~=~38~K in bulk crystals-- is somewhat reduced in atomically thin exfoliated multilayers~\cite{peng_magnetic_2020,budko_magnetic_2021,son_air-stable_2021}.
 Band structure calculations for the antiferromagnetic and ferromagnetic spin configurations of the material (see Figure~\figref{fig:1}{b} and \figref{fig:1}{c}) show that the conduction band is fully spin-polarized in the ferromagnetic state and in individual monolayers, potentially enabling the realization of a fully gate-tunable half-metallic conductors if gate-induced transport at low temperature can be achieved~\cite{deng_two-dimensional_2021}.
-Most importantly, the calculations also show that the conduction band disperses by approximately 1~eV, which is the main reason for us to select this system to nano-fabricate FET devices.\\ Crystals purchased from HQ Graphene are exfoliated with an adhesive tape, and transferred onto doped silicon substrates covered with a 285~nm thick thermally grown oxide layer (see Figure~\figref{fig:1}{d}).
+Most importantly, the calculations also show that the conduction band disperses by approximately 1~eV, which is the main reason for us to select this system to nano-fabricate FET devices.\\ \CPS\ crystals purchased from HQ Graphene are characterized by energy dispersive X-Ray and Raman spectroscopy (see supplementary information), then exfoliated with an adhesive tape, and transferred onto doped silicon substrates covered with a 285~nm thick thermally grown oxide layer (see Figure~\figref{fig:1}{d}).
 Using by now conventional pick-up and transfer techniques~\cite{wang_one-dimensional_2013}, selected exfoliated layers are placed onto bottom multilayer graphene strips acting as source and drain electrodes, and encapsulated between 20-30~nm thick h-BN crystals.
 Even though the material is air-stable, exfoliation, transfer and encapsulation are performed in a glove-box with sub-ppm concentration of oxygen and water to maximize the quality of the final device.
-The structures are then taken out of the glove-box and metal contacts are attached to the graphene strips by means of electron beam lithography, reactive ion etching, electron beam evaporation of a Cr-Au film (20/30~nm), and lift-off.
+The structures are then taken out of the glove-box and metal contacts are attached to the graphene strips by means of electron beam lithography, reactive ion etching of the top hBN layer with a CF$_4$/O$_2$ mixture, electron beam evaporation of a Cr-Au film (20/30~nm), and lift-off.
 An optical microscope image of one of our devices is shown in the inset of Figure~\figref{fig:1}{e}.
 We realized devices containing multiple transistors on 4 different exfoliated \CPS\ multilayers, with thickness in the 6-11~nm range (as determined by atomic force microscopy), all exhibiting comparable behavior.\\